advertising, marketing, public relations, point of purchase, collateral, print, web design, web content Follow @cafe_racer

 In addition they’ve perfected a process that — impossible as it may seem — bonds stone and mineral to a flexible, semi-transparent substrate, resulting in a genuine stone veneer that can be recut for virtually any application, from wall covering to display wrapping.

-The point is simply that today’s technology makes possible a vastly different approach towards interpretating the retail environment than was possible just ten years ago.
+The point is simply that today’s technology makes possible a vastly different approach towards interpreting the retail environment than was possible just ten years ago.

-Because Globalshop came directly on the heels of V-Twin Expo in Cincy four weeks prior, and Dealer Expo in Indy two weeks previous, the relevance and context to the powersports community were immediate.
+Globalshop came directly on the heels of V-Twin Expo in Cincy four weeks prior, and Dealer Expo in Indy two weeks previously.
+The relevance and context to the powersports and motorcycle community couldn’t be ignored.

 There’s a huge chasm between potential and realized gain in our marketplace, which outside of the top tier OEMs has managed to avoid getting caught up in the contemporary techniques that power more mature markets.
 Put another way, there’s an awful lot of cash getting left on the table by sellers hoping to engage buyers.